 Hey everyone!
 My name is Nicole, and I graduated from UCLA in 2015 with a psychology major and conservation biology minor.
 I am just about to start my clinical psychology masters program at San Francisco State University to become a therapist!

 When I came to UCLA, I started tutoring high school students who were learning English as a Second Language.
-I was fairly nervous about tutoring (and waking up at six in the morning to tutor!), but I began to understand how students learn.
+I was fairly nervous about tutoring, but I began to understand how students learn.
 I learned how to take complicated subjects and break them down into understandable, bite-size pieces.
 I taught students memory tricks and study habits that got me through high school, as well as college classes.
 I learned how to get students actively involved in the learning process, and how to relate academic subjects to things that happen in everyday life.
-And hey, I found myself having fun in the process!
 Above all, I learned the importance of building personal connections with my students so that I may help them conquer academic hurdles.

 Tutoring has become immensely fulfilling for me; nothing makes me happier than not only watching my students grow, but watching my students watch themselves grow.
 I love it when my students become more confident in themselves than ever before.
 It's the only thing I'll wake up at six in the morning for.
 And I'll never forget the things students say to me after lessons, such as "you're really a great tutor, better than even a real teacher," "you make me want to learn more from my peers," and "if I go to UCLA, I'll get to see you, right?"